 FSU Contact: Hailey Anderson

 Melissa Murray joined the Berkeley Law faculty in 2006.
-She teaches Family Law, Criminal Law, and Advanced Topics in Family Law.
+She teaches Family Law, Criminal Law, Advanced Topics in Family Law, and Constitutional Law.

 Murray is a graduate of the University of Virginia, where she was a Jefferson Scholar and an Echols Scholar, and Yale Law School, where she was notes development editor of the Yale Law Journal.
 While in law school, she earned special recognition as an NAACP-LDF/Shearman & Sterling Scholar and was a semifinalist of Morris Tyler Moot Court.